mitch-fen/WildCo-FaceBlur/README.md

 ## Errors

-The progress updates in the R script currently duplicate, but this does not effect the actual proessing of images!
+The progress updates in the R script currently duplicate at times, but this does not effect the actual processing of images!

 IF you see the error: